-We do not know of any business to be considered at the 2017 Annual Meeting other than (i) the election of three (3) persons nominated by the Board and identified in this proxy statement as Class II directors, (ii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, and (iii) the approval, on an advisory basis, of the compensation of the Company's Named Executive Officers as described in this proxy statement.
+We do not know of any business to be considered at the 2018 Annual Meeting other than (i) the election of three (3) persons nominated by the Board and identified in this proxy statement as Class III directors, (ii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018, (iii) the approval, on an advisory basis, of the compensation of the Company's Named Executive Officers as described in this proxy statement, and (iv) the determination, on an advisory basis, regarding whether the Company will have future advisory votes regarding executive compensation every one year, every two years, or every three years.
 Our Bylaws require shareholders of the Company to give advance notice of any proposal intended to be presented at any annual meeting.
-The deadline for this notice for the 2017 Annual Meeting has passed, and we did not receive any such notice made in compliance with our Bylaws.
+The deadline for this notice for the 2018 Annual Meeting has passed, and we did not receive any such notice made in compliance with our Bylaws.
 If any other business is presented at the Annual Meeting, your signed proxy card gives authority to Robert A. Frist, Jr., our Chief Executive Officer, and Gerard M. Hayden, Jr., our Chief Financial Officer, or either of them, to vote on such matters at their discretion.

-In addition, our management will respond to questions from shareholders at the 2017 Annual Meeting.
+In addition, our management will respond to questions from shareholders at the 2018 Annual Meeting.